List of Farscape characters: Ka D'Argo

 Ka D'Argo (called simply D'Argo), played by Anthony Simcoe, is a Luxan warrior who was imprisoned aboard the Leviathan Moya by the Peacekeepers after being convicted (falsely) of killing his Sebacean wife Lo'Laan in a fit of Luxan Hyper-Rage.
 During his time as a prisoner, the Peacekeepers shackled D'Argo in his cell with heavy chains attached to a pair of metal hooks surgically implanted around his collarbones to keep him under control despite his strength.
 He later escaped (along with Rygel and Zhaan).
 As a Luxan warrior, D'Argo carries a weapon known as a Qualta Blade, a heavy broadsword that can transform into a Qualta Rifle.
 His personality in Season 1 was paranoid and ill-tempered against his friends (in the fourth episode, D'Argo puts on a Tavlek gauntlet that injects a stimulant so "stimulating" his personality that D'Argo attempted to take command of Moya and kill all those who stand against him).
 He has a powerful, fast tongue that he can use to attack in a manner similar to that of a frog or chameleon.
 The tip can inject an "adaptive" venom which renders the target unconscious without killing them.
+Though he is suspicious of Crichton at first due to his resemblance to the Peacekeepers, the two eventually develop a brotherly bond and Crichton nicknames him "Big D."

 Throughout the first half of the series, D'Argo's consuming desire was to find Jothee, his son by Lo'Laan.
 After Jothee was found, his plans to settle down with his son and Chiana scared the Nebari girl, resulting in her betraying him by having sex with Jothee.
 D'Argo and Jothee part on bad terms in "Suns and Lovers", but they are later reunited and somewhat reconciled in the miniseries.
 D'Argo and Chiana's relationship is subsequently tense, but they can at least maintain an amicable association as crewmates.
 After being mortally wounded in The Peacekeeper Wars, D'Argo covers the escape of his comrades off Qujaga, which was then destroyed by Crichton's wormhole weapon.
 John Crichton and Aeryn Sun then name their son, born during the battle, D'Argo, in his memory.

 The episode "Unrealized Reality" features a character from another universe who is a composite of D'Argo and Rygel.

 The character appeared in other media.
 In Horizons, a story by creator Rockne S O'Bannon that takes place far in the future, and that was written before Peacekeeper War, D'Argo is still alive.
 However, he did lose his arm, which is now a clear prosthetic.
 D'Argo was also parodied by the character Teal'c in the Stargate SG-1 episode "200".